 Undergraduate students are invited to learn more about the professional and personal benefits of obtaining an English major or minor.

-Although there are many careers that are possible with just an English degree, the department particularly encourage its majors to combine their English major with another major or minor, just to open the door to even greater work opportunities after graduation.
-Popular pairings include English with Communications and Journalism, Business Management and Marketing, Spanish, Psychology, and Catholic Studies.
+Also, although there are many careers that are possible with just an English degree, the department particularly encourages its majors to combine their English major with another major or minor, just to open the door to even greater work opportunities after graduation.
+At this information session, we'll identify which other disciplines UST English majors frequently gravitate towards.